Is Sports Betting Legal in Texas? No, and 2027 Is the Next Shot

 - Pari-mutuel racing.
 Betting on horse and greyhound racing at licensed Texas tracks has been legal since 1987, plus licensed advance-deposit wagering on races.

 - Daily fantasy sports.
-DFS apps operate openly in Texas, but their status has been genuinely contested since a 2016 attorney general opinion concluded paid DFS constitutes illegal gambling.
+DFS apps operate openly in Texas, including PrizePicks, Underdog, DraftKings, and Sleeper.
+Their status has been genuinely contested since a 2016 attorney general opinion concluded paid DFS constitutes illegal gambling.
 Operators disagreed, kept operating, and the legislature never resolved it.
 Enforcement against players has been nonexistent.

 - The Texas Lottery and charitable bingo.
 Legal and unrelated to sports.